What is Static Electricity?

 So what are atoms made of?
 In the middle of each atom is a "nucleus."
 The nucleus contains two kinds of tiny particles, called protons and neutrons.
 Orbiting around the nucleus are even smaller particles called electrons.
 The 115 kinds of atoms are different from each other because they have different numbers of protons, neutrons and electrons.

 It is useful to think of a model of the atom as similar to the solar system.
 The nucleus is in the center of the atom, like the sun in the center of the solar system.
 The electrons orbit around the nucleus like the planets around the sun.

 Just like in the solar system, the nucleus is large compared to the electrons.
 The atom is mostly empty space.
 And the electrons are very far away from the nucleus.
 While this model is not completely accurate, we can use it to help us understand static electricity.

 (Note: A more accurate model would show the electrons moving in 3- dimensional volumes with different shapes, called orbitals.
-This may be discussed in a future issue.)
+This may be discussed in a future article.)